ParallelMaths/parallel/pages/8-12-north-pole.md

 ## 2. Changing the world

 ![](/resources/8-12-north-pole/2-steve-jobs.jpg){image align="right"}
 Scientists and engineers like Elon Musk are literally changing the world... almost certainly for the better.
-If you also want to change the world then studying mathematics and then becoming an engineer or scientists is probably a very good path to follow.
+If you also want to change the world then studying mathematics and then becoming an engineer or scientist is probably a very good path to follow.

-Technology companies like Apply and Microsoft have changed the way we communicate with each other and the way we appreciate art and music... indeed the way we live our lives.
+Technology companies like Apple and Microsoft have changed the way we communicate with each other and the way we appreciate art and music... indeed they have changed the way we live our lives.

 Once upon a time, Steve Jobs wanted to persuade the head of Pepsi to join him at Apple, when it was a relatively small company.
 The head of Pepsi could see no reason why he should leave a global giant like Pepsi to join the relatively small Apple Corporation, but Jobs won him over by saying: “Do you want to sell sugar water for the rest of your life, or do you want to come with me and change the world?”